rdlester/pyfac/README.markdown

-Python implementation of Sum-product (aka Belief-Propagation) for Factor Graphs.
+Python implementation of Sum-product (aka Belief-Propagation) for discrete Factor Graphs.

 See [this paper](http://www.comm.utoronto.ca/frank/papers/KFL01.pdf) for more details on the Factor Graph framework and the sum-product algorithm.